Gordon-Magill/readme_generator/README.md

 Generates a README template based off of user input.
 Uses the npm "inquirer" package to solicit input and then formats that content into a README to avoid having to do the basics of README generation repeatedly for each project.

-A sample README generated with this tool is present in the "output" folder (also where new README files will be generated, overwriting any existing files)
+A sample README generated with this tool is present in the "output" folder (also where new README files will be generated, overwriting any existing files).

 ## Table of Contents